saisuryachandraprasad/test_docs/docs/Knowledge Base/taxonomy/lightcast-naics.md

 * 111 (Crop Production) -> 111000
 * 112 (Animal Production) -> 112000

 This consolidation addresses significant data suppression in **QCEW**, where approximately 75% of agricultural data points for sub-national regions are unavailable.
-Users seeking more granularity should consult local QCEW data where available.
+Users seeking more granularity should consult local QCEW data where available. ---cross link TBD (QCEW)

 **Rail Transportation**